Cecile-Lebleu/Cecile_Lebleu/src/content/blog/gatsby-environment/index.md

 path: gatsby-environment
 date: 2020-01-15T15:10:00.000Z
 title: Dev Setup for Gatsby
-description: How to set up your local dev environment to work with Gatsby
+description: How to set up your local development environment to work with Gatsby.
+Great for beginners, or for setting up a new computer or development workstation.
 ---

 ## Setting up the dev environment